01 of 10

 If you're feeling a bit tired from walking, you can hail a cycle rickshaw.
 The distance isn't far, so you shouldn't need to pay more than 15 rupees (bargain hard).

 There are various ticket options for the City Palace, depending on how much of it you want to see.
-Prices start from 130 rupees for Indians and 500 rupees for foreigners.
-This provides entry into all palace courts and galleries.
-A special ticket for exclusive access to the Chandra Mahal (where the royal family lives) with a personal guide costs 2,500 rupees for both Indians and foreigners.
+You may also get a special ticket for exclusive access to the Chandra Mahal (where the royal family lives) with a personal guide.

 In case you're hungry or thirsty, there's a lovely outdoor cafe at the City Palace.Continue to 7 of 10 below.